-Note: This membership will auto-renew on your credit or debit card every 12 months.
+SCWG memberships will auto-renew on your credit or debit card every 12 months.
 You can easily cancel your membership at any time by clicking on the UNSUBSCRIBE button at the bottom of any scwg.org e-mail.
-There are no partial-year refunds!
+(Please note: There are no partial-year refunds).

 A long-time resident of Chicago, Heather is a recent transplant to the Space Coast area.
 She is working on her first novel, an Urban Fantasy set in the Florida Space Coast.
 When she isn’t reading, writing or watching live music, she is cheering on her Cubs or Steelers – or the National Basketball Champions from her alma mater – Go Hoos!

-Jim has written ten mystery novels.
+James has written 12 mystery novels.
 Four feature the young Stephen Moorehouse and his uncle, a Hollywood movie director.
-There are three books in the Archie Archibald detective series, and three stand-alone novels.
-His books take place in Michigan’s Upper Peninsula, Florida, or a combination of both.
+There are also four books in the Archie Archibald private detective series, and four stand-alone novels.
+He has also published many short stories and was the winner of the SCWG 2020 Short Story Contest.

 Christopher Robin “Kit” Adams has published writings and shared readings since 1958, both personally and professionally.
 A retired English teacher, Kit is a National Writing Project mentor, a Space Coast Writers’ Guild Fellow, and an officer of Scribblers in Brevard County.
 His first collection of poetry, Spanish Cedar, Preserving the ART of the Cigar Experience, was released in 2014.
 Kit finds his inspiration in cigars and cigar bars.
 “If I am not talking, a cigar should generate 5-10 poems; some of the best are found in the stub.”
 Please visit his website.